-To ensure adherence to corporate principles and best practices, the Chairman of the Board shall designate a Chief Compliance Officer (CCO), who shall not be a member of the Board of Directors and who shall hold the position with the rank of at least a Vice President.141 without prior express written authorization of the Bank of the Philippine Islands, Compliance Office.
+To ensure adherence to corporate principles and best practices, the Chairman of the Board shall designate a Chief Compliance Officer (CCO), who shall not be a member of the Board of Directors and who shall hold the position with the rank of at least a Vice President.141

 The Chief Compliance Officer's qualifications shall be subject to the applicable provisions of the MORB, particularly considering fit and proper criteria such as integrity/probity, competence, education, diligence and experience and training.
-142 In this respect, the Chief Compliance Officer is to attend annually a training on corporate governance.
-143
+In this respect, the Chief Compliance Officer is to attend annually a training on corporate governance.
+It